- Go 99.1%

 claudia plugin enable my-tool@your-plugins

-Disable or remove plugins:
+Disable or remove plugins for the current profile:

 Memories

-and new conversations — they're how the agent remembers user preferences,
+conversations — they're how the agent remembers user preferences,

-project decisions, and prior corrections instead of relearning them every
+project decisions, and prior corrections instead of relearning them

-session.
+every session.

-claudia memory # list memories for the current project
+claudia memory # show the memory subcommands

 claudia memory show <n> # print one memory's body